 Does DampRid work?

-We know you want the dry details, so you can read how DampRid fared in a mild 65% humidity test against all the currently available dehumidifiers in our review
+When we checked how DampRid compared in a mild 65% humidity test against all the currently available dehumidifiers in our review, we found:

-• DampRid removed 2ml of water from the air per hour.
+- DampRid removed 2ml of water on average from the air per hour

-• The worst dehumidifier in our latest review removed 10ml of water from the air per hour (the next worst-performing dehumidifier removed 103ml per hour)
+- The worst dehumidifier in our review removed 113ml of water from the air per hour (however the worst we ever tested removed only 10ml per hour)

-• The best dehumidifier removed a mighty 659ml of water from the air per hour.
+- The best dehumidifier removed a mighty 388ml of water from the air per hour

-For serious ongoing dampness problems, though, a good dehumidifier is likely to be a better investment.
+So if you're facing serious ongoing dampness problems, a good dehumidifier is a much better solution and investment.

 When to use DampRid or a similar moisture-absorbing product